chathuni-swivel/WDIOAssesment/README.md

 #run this tests with proper internet connection

 #to run file use command - npm run wdio
-#to view report run command - npn run report
+#to view report run command - npm run report

 #challenges
 it was challenge to set check in and check out date - was able to found a solution by installing moment( npm install moment)